top of page

 Improve Your Workout

 Motivational music can affect your body and mind.
-A song with a strong, consistent beat can motivate you to keep up with the music while you run or do a specific exercise, providing satisfaction and potentially motivating you to increase your exercise.
+A song with a strong, consistent beat can motivate you to keep up with the music.
+At the same time, you may run or do a specific exercise, which can provide satisfaction and potentially encourage you to increase your exercise.

 Psychological Effects of Music

-Decreases cortisol, which is a stress hormone.
-Music can improve well-being, alter thoughts, and change behavior, as seen in hormone level changes.
+Music decreases cortisol, a stress hormone.
+As seen in hormone levels, music can improve well-being, alter thoughts, and change behavior.
 A study found that listening to "pleasant" music increased serotonin, the "feel-good" hormone, improving mood for exercise.

-Music can stimulate the production of the hormone dopamine in the brain and this increased production of dopamine helps to alleviate feelings of anxiety and depression.
-Dopamine is a type of natural happy chemical that we receive as part of our reward system when we achieve something.
+Music can stimulate the brain's production of the hormone dopamine, which helps alleviate feelings of anxiety and depression.
+Dopamine is a natural happy chemical we receive as part of our reward system when we achieve something.

 Benefits of Listening to Music While Exercising